 Will my cover keep pace with inflation?

 Yes.
 Each policy anniversary we’ll automatically increase the sum you’re insured for (the ‘benefit amount’) by either the increase in the consumer price index over the previous year or five per cent, whichever is the greater amount, unless you tell us not to.
 You can do this by calling us on 1800 300 592 or emailing [email protected]

 How is the cost of life insurance – the premium – calculated?

-Life insurance premiums are calculated according to the likelihood of the policyholder making a claim and how expensive any claim is likely to be.
+The cost of life insurance is calculated according to the likelihood of the policyholder making a claim and how expensive any claim is likely to be.

-Calculated at each policy anniversary, the premiums are based on, among other things, your:
+Calculated at each policy anniversary, the premiums are based on things like your:

 - smoking status